-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

 Attorneys for Lane and Kueng, rookie officers who had been on the force for less than a week before Floyd’s death, have argued that their clients were merely following orders from Chauvin, the senior officer at the scene, as they kept Floyd pinned to the ground, even as he complained of struggling to breathe.

-The transcripts show Lane asked Chauvin several times whether Floyd should be moved.
+The footage shows Lane twice asked Chauvin whether Floyd should be moved.
 In the videos, Lane’s voice is more inquisitive than challenging.

 “No, leave him,” Chauvin told him.
 “Staying put where we got him.”